 Like every artist, I left my signature in the bottom right of my work….
 I wrote my name… how stupid I was!

 Uhh… I hate myself for being so stupid!
 But it’s okay.
 Death will embrace me even though I’m stupid.
 Why is everything getting dark?
 I’m scared of the dark… I also hate the light, but that’s another story.
 I wish I could write in your blood-stained pages until my last moment, dear Diary.
 But I don’t think I’ll be able to.
 I’ll try.
 But I don’t…

 I hear their footsteps.
 They’re close… Fuck it!
 I don’t want to be saved… she tried to save me.
 But she failed.
 Actually.
 She was my salvation.
 Jesus!
 I don’t remember when was the last time the Voices were so quiet… the last time my thoughts were so clear… Wait.
 I do.
 When I cut her throat.
 Yes, that was it.

 She saved me.
 She might have died not knowing it.
 But she saved me.
 If it wasn’t for her, I wouldn’t be breaking free from here right now.

 I’m going to faint.
 I struggle to stay some more, write something… I have to write this.
 I have to leave with a joke.
 Like my favourite actors.
 I ought to leave people feeling good when the curtain closes.
 What people?

 Moral of the story: get yourselves a therapist, fuckers!
 You all need one!
 You think you’re mentally sane????
 Bitch, you can’t be!
 You’re not as mad as me.
-But you fuckin are!
+But you are still fucked up!
+Everyone is!!!